Pierre Laval: Formation of government

 During the Phoney War, Laval was cautiously ambivalent towards the conflict.
 He was on record as saying in March 1940 that although the war could have been avoided by diplomatic means, it was now up to the government to prosecute it with the utmost vigour.

 On 9 June 1940, the Germans were advancing on a front of more than 250 km long across the entire width of France.
 As far as General Maxime Weygand was concerned, "if the Germans crossed the Seine and the Marne, it was the end".
 Simultaneously, Marshal Philippe Pétain was increasing the pressure upon Prime Minister Paul Reynaud to call for an armistice.
 Meanwhile, Laval was in Châteldon.
 On 10 June, in view of the German advance, the government left Paris for Tours.
 Weygand had informed Reynaud that "the final rupture of our lines may take place at any time".
 Then, "our forces would continue to fight until their strength and resources were extinguished.
 But their disintegration would be no more than a matter of time".
 Weygand had avoided using the word "armistice", but it was on the minds of all of those who were involved and was opposed to by Reynaud.

 Laval had meanwhile left Châteldon for Bordeaux, where his daughter nearly convinced him of the necessity of going to the United States.
 Instead, it was reported that he was sending "messengers and messengers" to Pétain.

 As the Germans occupied Paris, Pétain was asked to form a new government.
 To everyone's surprise, he produced a list of his ministers, which was convincing proof that he had been expecting and had been prepared for the President's summons.
 When he was informed that he was to be appointed Minister of Justice, Laval's temper and ambitions became apparent as he ferociously demanded of Pétain, despite the objections of other men of government, to make him Minister of Foreign Affairs.
 Laval realised that only through that position could he effect a reversal of alliances and bring himself to favour with Nazi Germany, the military power that he viewed as the inevitable victor.
 However, Permanent Under-Secretary François Charles-Roux refused to serve under Laval.
 One consequence of those events was that Laval was later able to claim that he had not been part of the government that requested the armistice.
-His name did not appear in the chronicles of events until June, when he began to assume a more active role in criticising the government's decision to leave France for North Africa.
+His name did not appear in the chronicles of events until June, when he began to assume a more active role in criticising the government's decision to leave France for French North Africa.

 Although the final terms of the armistice were harsh, the French colonial empire was left untouched, the French Navy was maintained, and the French government was nominally allowed to administer the occupied and unoccupied zones if it obeyed German directives.
 The concept of "collaboration" had been written into the Armistice Convention before Laval joined the government.
 The French representatives who affixed their signatures to the text accepted the term: